-London is almost synonymous with high-quality education, displaying increasing levels of enrolment, with 92 universities situated in and around the city.
+London is almost synonymous with high-quality education, displaying increasing levels of enrolment, with 92 universities and colleges situated in and around the city.
 The study field that most people associate with the U.K. and with London is Law.

 Britain’s pioneering role in the establishing of modern Law as we know it started in 1215 with Magna Carta Libertatum, the first bill of rights.
 No place represents this British judicial tradition better than London, the capital and creative heart of the country.